isomerpages/lta-ptcareers/_hear-our-journeys/Our Stories/The Importance of Radio Communications.md

 moving.</p>
 <p><strong>Q: What would you say to someone considering a role in the industry?</strong>
 </p>
-<p>A: The public transport industry is incredibly diverse and fulfilling,
+<p>A: The public transport industry offers a wide range of career opportunities
-offering a wide range of career opportunities to make a tangible impact on communities.
+to make a tangible impact on communities.
 Beyond technical tasks, you will also work closely with different teams and stakeholders to enhance the commuting experience for our passengers.
 It's not just a job; it's a fulfilling path where you can grow personally and professionally while providing for your family.</p>